 DHCS agrees to notify Mercer within 30 days of receipt of this report if it disagrees with anything contained in this report or is aware of any information or data that would affect the results of this report that has not been communicated or provided to Mercer or incorporated herein.
 The report will be deemed final and acceptable to DHCS if nothing is received by Mercer within such 30-day period.

-If you have any questions on the above or the certification report, please feel free to contact Mike Nordstrom at mike.nordstrom@mercer.com.
+If you have any questions on the above or the certification report, please feel free to contact Samantha Callender at samantha.callender@mercer.com, or Rodney Armstrong at rodney.armstrong@mercer.com.

 Sincerely,